Joachim Kaiser discusses critiquing German music and how the music scene in Germany has changed. Studs Terkel in Germany.

 Interviewing Dieter Lattman : Studs Terkel in Germany.

-Studs continues his interview with Eric Luth in Hamburg, Germany.
+Studs continues his interview with Erich Luth in Hamburg, Germany.
 The audio breaks at 25:23 and continues on a Sat at 25:28 till its conclusion at 35:43.
-Eric Luth conveys stories of humanity by both German prisoners towards Russian prisoners whose treatment was dictated by the Nazi party to not offer any winter clothing or shoes to provide comfort.
-The German laborers provided a human solidarity that brought them food, clothes and soap.
+Erich Luth conveys stories of humanity by both German prisoners towards Russian prisoners whose treatment was dictated by the Nazi party to not offer any winter clothing or shoes to provide comfort.
+The German laborers provided a human solidarity that brought them food, clothes, and soap.